rachelnertia/rachelnertia.github.io/_posts/2022/2022-04-20-dark-aelves-of-nuloren.md

 *Thus reinforced, the Darkling Covens of Nuloren are eager for opponents to test their increased strength against...*

 [^1]: Courtesy of fellow Rollmodeller Chimp, via other fellow Rollmodeller Cronch.
-The great cycle of unwanted models.
+The great cycle of unwanted models is real.